Mbellni/Thesis-Project-2025/Progress-journal-3.md

 ## Environment changes according to feedback

 In terms of feedback, I mainly went to 3 different sources.
-Firstly, the closest person that had a design-based background was my classmate Iman.
-Having had professional experience in the field, her opinion was incredibily valid to me, therefore, I went to her first.
+Firstly, the closest person who had a design-based background was my classmate, Iman.
+Having had professional experience in the field, her opinion was incredibly valid to me, therefore, I went to her first.
 This was her feedback.

 ### Person 1 - Iman
 <p align="center">